-How to use Amazon Echo skills
+How to use Alexa skills

 Some skills are better than others, and you'll usually find their limitations.
 National Rail is great because you can set up your starting and ending stations by talking to Alexa: you don't have to use the app.
 If you want to check times on a different route, you have to say, "Alexa, ask National Rail to plan a journey".